dataweby/ToU-Classification/reports/02_performance_report.md

 These results suggest that the predictability of the "High Risk" as a factor of withdrawals based on the dataset is difficult (or at the very least not simple).

-### 6.5 High Risk Focus
+### 6.5.
+High Risk Focus

 Because High Risk is the priority intervention group, we also examine “High Risk vs Rest” which refers to exploring the Low and Medium risk combined as a group.

 #### ROC Curve

+This ROC curve in figure 19 represents the “High Risk vs. everyone else” on the test set, and it shows the model has some ability to separate High Risk learners from non-High Risk learners, but it is not strong.

 ![ROC curve (High Risk vs rest](../outputs/figures/visual_16_roc_high_risk_vs_rest.png) *Figure 19: ROC curve (High Risk vs rest)*

+Insights:

-The orange diagonal is what random guessing would look like.
-The blue curve sits above the diagonal, so the model does have signal for separating High Risk from not-High Risk.
+- The curve sits above the diagonal “random guessing” line, which means the model ranks High Risk cases higher than non-High Risk cases more often than chance.

+- The AUC = 0.659 means that, if you randomly pick one High Risk learner and one non-High Risk learner, the model will assign a higher risk score to the High Risk learner about 66% of the time.
+That’s better than a coin flip, but far from excellent.

+#### PR Curve

 ![Precision–Recall curve (High Risk vs rest)](../outputs/figures/visual_17_pr_high_risk_vs_rest.png)
 *Figure 17: Precision–Recall curve (High Risk vs rest)*